metallb/metallb/website/content/usage/_index.md

 If these conditions are satisfied, MetalLB _may_ colocate the two services on the same IP, but does not have to.
-If you want to ensure that they share a specific address, use the `spec.LoadBalancerIP` functionality described above.
+If you want to ensure that they share a specific address, use the `spec.loadBalancerIP` functionality described above.

 There are two main reasons to colocate services in this fashion: to